 But of course, no child wants an empty playhouse – and it’s up to you on how to make the magic happen.
 Inspire your kid to think outside the box and use their imagination every time they hang out by the garden!

-Equip your playhouse these essentials and your kids will surely be set for long hours of fun and adventure!
+Decorate your playhouse these essentials and your kids will surely be set for long hours of fun and adventure!

 1. Start with comfortable seats

 Whether your kid loves playing with toys or colouring pictures, they will need seats.
 Adding simple yet comfortable child-friendly tables and chairs will set the mood for a fun afternoon inside the playhouse!
 It’s also best to choose lightweight ones so that it can be easily carried around and your kids can play according to their imagination.
 Plus, it’s less damaging to the flooring of the playhouse.

 Build a mini-reading nook for your kids to broaden their imagination and quietly take on trips to other lands.
 Start with placing a soft indoor rug that can serve as a cushion for lying down while they are reading.
 You can also add a couple of blankets for snuggling during colder temperatures.
 Bean bag chairs are also an excellent idea for older kids and the kids at heart!